default/XcodeTheme/README.md

 # 🎨 EBODKUM's Xcode Theme

-Originally a project of John Sundell (https://github.com/JohnSundell/XcodeTheme), this repository contains the Xcode theme that I use.
+Originally [a project of John Sundell](https://github.com/JohnSundell/XcodeTheme), this repository contains the Xcode theme that I use.
 Feel free to use it or modify it to your liking 👍

 ![](Preview.png)